 2. Upward Communication

 When the information flows from the associates or subordinates to the senior management, it is defined as upward communication.
-This is done by the employees to update the supervisors or managers by providing work reports or to share important information.
+This is done by the employees to update the supervisors or managers by providing work or performance reports, or to share important information.
 Some purposes of Upward Communication involve:

 - Updating the senior management with regards to the difficulties and issues faced by staff members.